dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/bmc.rst

 * BMC network details should be provided in the ``input/network_spec.yml`` file.

 *When entering details in ``input/network_spec.yml``*

     * Ensure that the netmask bits for the BMC network and the admin network are the same.

     * The static and dynamic ranges for the BMC network accepts multiple comma-separated ranges.

     * The network gateways on both admin and BMC networks are optional.

+.. note:: If the value of ``enable_switch_based`` is set to true, nodes will not

 To continue to the next steps: